p44v9n/new-blog/posts/2018-07-30-oxford-thesis.md

 ---
 layout: layouts/post.njk
-title: My master's thesis
+title: My master’s thesis
-description: The introduction to my Master's thesis on theories of representation
+description: The introduction to my Master’s thesis on theories of representation
 tags: Philosophy
 date: 2018-07-30
 ---

 I recently completed my degree at the University of Oxford.
-My undergraduate and masters were combined, so I'm only getting one degree, instead of a BA and a Masters separately.
+My undergraduate and masters were combined, so I’m only getting one degree, instead of a BA and a Masters separately.
 The degree title is Master of Computer Science and Philosophy.

 The fourth year of the course was split into three parts.
 One third was a 20,000 word thesis; I wrote it comparing an aspect of Advaita Vedanta (*maya* or *avidya*) in the writings of Adi Sankaracharya, with a very similar idea in the philosophy of a German 18th century philosopher called Schopenhauer.

 I have included an extract of my thesis below.
-If you want to read the full thing, please don't hesitate to message me!
+If you want to read the full thing, please don’t hesitate to message me!

 The other two thirds were two modules.
 For each, I had to sit a 3h45m exam and submit a 5,000 word extended essay.
 My exams ended up being on the same day (🙁), so a few weeks ago I sat 7h30m of exams in one day, with a small break in the middle for lunch.
 Below are some photos of me finishing those exams.